Z2PackDev/Z2Pack/doc/source/tutorial_fp.rst

 Setup and Compatibility
 -----------------------

 For the computation of overlap matrices, Z2Pack uses the Wannier90 software package.
 This means that Z2Pack can be used with any first - principles code that interfaces to Wannier90.
-If you are using Wannier90 **version 2.0.1** or higher, it is compatible with Z2Pack if ``skip_B1_tests = .TRUE.`` is set.
+If you are using Wannier90 **version 2.0.2** or higher, it is compatible with Z2Pack if ``skip_B1_tests = .TRUE.`` is set.

+.. note:: Although the ``skip_B1_tests`` flag was introduced in Wannier90 v.2.0.1, this **does not work**.

 For first-principles codes that are not yet compatible with Wannier90 2.0, a modified version of Wannier90 1.2 is available here: